pyrogram/pyrogram/docs/source/resources/SOCKS5Proxy.rst

-Proxy Server
+SOCKS5 Proxy
 ============

-Pyrogram supports SOCKS5 proxies with and without authentication.
+Pyrogram supports proxies with and without authentication.
 This feature allows Pyrogram to exchange data with Telegram through an intermediate SOCKS5 proxy server.

 Usage
 -----